collaborativebioinformatics/Foldback_hunters/README.md

 Presentation: https://docs.google.com/presentation/d/1WeAZOY6bWZYZP9_VU5Mh9rwYj5OVDrnPBxRT1ltQKd4/edit?slide=id.g3f89997e881_0_139#slide=id.g3f89997e881_0_139

 ## Background
-A **foldback read** is a single sequencing read whose second half is the reverse complement of its first half.
-In Oxford Nanopore sequencing, this arises when:
-* A single-stranded molecule folds back on itself during library preparation.
-* The template and complement strands pass through the pore together, so one physical read contains a sequence followed immediately by its own reverse complement.

-When such a read is aligned to a reference, the first half maps forward to a locus and the second half maps to the same locus in the opposite orientation, directly adjacent.
-A structural variant caller sees this pattern and calls a small inversion that is not real.
+A foldback read is a single sequencing read whose second half is the reverse complement of its first half.
+This arises in Oxford Nanopore sequencing when a single-stranded molecule folds back on itself during library preparation, or when template and complement strands pass through the pore together without being split by the basecaller.
+When aligned to a reference, such a read produces a supplementary alignment to the same locus in opposite orientation at adjacent coordinates, which structural variant callers can interpret as a small inversion that is not real.

-These artifacts are a known problem.
-The Sniffles2 paper (Smolka et al. 2024) notes that chimeras can form spurious inversions and, to avoid them, applies a blunt filter that removes all low-frequency inversions under 1 kb.
-That filter works by discarding a whole size class of calls, which means it also discards any real inversion under 1 kb.

-Foldback reads that are not split by the basecaller remain an open issue in current tooling.
-A request to handle them in the ONT basecaller Dorado is open and unresolved.

-A collaborator has observed this artifact affecting on the order of a few percent of reads (roughly 5 percent by recollection).
-One of the first things this project does is replace that remembered figure with a measured rate on real data.
+This artifact is documented in recent literature.
+Heinz, Meyerson, and Li (2025) [1] released Breakinator, an alignment-based detector that flags reads with the supplementary-in-opposite-orientation signature within 200 bp of the alignment end and a 10 percent margin around the read midpoint, and benchmarked it across ONT and PacBio chemistries.
+SAVANA [2] already includes a foldback-preprocessing step in its somatic SV pipeline and reports rates of 1 to 4 percent of gDNA reads across tumor regions and patients, reaching 20 to 30 percent in some cases.
+Severus [3] and Sniffles2 [4] address the downstream consequences differently: Sniffles2 filters all low-frequency inversions under 1 kb, which removes the artifacts but also discards any real inversion in that size class.
+On the vendor side, an open GitHub issue on Dorado documents that the basecaller does not split sequence-only foldbacks (those without a clean internal adapter), so they pass unchanged into downstream analysis.